IPad Pro: Third generation

-2020 models
+Fourth generation

 The 2020 model of the iPad Pro was seen as a minor enhancement amongst technical reviewers.
 The LIDAR sensor which Apple added for increased AR capability was touted as a feature only a handful of customers will use.
 The new camera setup in the 2020 model was noted for providing good image quality.
 The addition in RAM and change in storage options were welcomed, but the 2020 model was sometimes seen as "overkill".

-2021 models
+Fifth generation

 The 2021 models had a vast range of reviews feeling that the already powerful processor was made excessively powerful, stating that the processor wasn't being taken advantage of due to iPadOS still being considered too limiting and not having professional apps from macOS.
 Camera placement has been criticized for video conferencing.
 The Verge has criticized that they should have had multiuser support like the Mac but they gave positive reviews to the Mini-LED and cameras.

 Despite having 8 and 16 gigabytes of RAM, iPadOS only initially allowed 5 gigabytes for apps, but this was changed in iPadOS 15.